 - Always make sure to allow cupcakes to cool completely on a rack before frosting or the buttercream will melt.

-- Whip your butter and vanilla extract together until smooth and fluffy before adding cocoa.
+- Whip your butter and vanilla extract together until smooth and fluffy before adding the cocoa.

 - Make sure to choose dutch processed dark cocoa for a richer flavor and color.